 The overarching objective of a school council is to assist in the efficient governance of the school or group of schools for which it is constituted.

-Details of the objectives, functions, powers and duties of a school council are set out in sections 2.3.4 to 2.3.32 of the Act, and below.
+Details of the objectives, functions, powers and duties of a school council are set out in sections 2.3 of the Act and a school council's constituting Order, and below.

 Councils are required to comply with policies, guidelines, advice and directions issued under the Act by the responsible Minister.